The OCN Blog

 Gentry said Providence is flipping its perspective on recognizing nurses and evaluating how to acknowledge the accomplishments of its staff.
 For example, instead of giving nurse leaders in the medical/surgical units unrealistic turnover goals, Providence will now recognize them for training so many nurses and helping to ensure the specialty areas are fully staffed, she said.

-“They are making a wonderful contribution to the organization, so we are responsible for reframing the way we think about their metrics and recognize the work they do,” she said.
+“They are making a wonderful contribution to the organization.
+So we are responsible for reframing the way we think about their metrics and recognize the work they do,” she said.

-“Ask them what they need and want, and commit to system-level changes to make their experience at work valuable,” Bitton said.
-“Meaningful recognition can’t be accomplished in a two-hour meeting.
-It requires time, resources, commitment and a willingness to be open to improving the workplace culture all year round.”
+“Ask them what they need and want, and commit to system-level changes to make their work experience valuable,” Bitton said.
+Meaningful recognition can’t be accomplished in a two-hour meeting.
+It requires time, resources, commitment, and a willingness to be open to improving the workplace culture all year round.”

-About the Oregon Center for Nursing (OCN):
+Oregon Center for Nursing